Skip to main content

 The conversion of testosterone to estradiol is a natural and necessary process, mediated by the aromatase enzyme.
 Estradiol is vital for male health, contributing to bone density, cognitive function, and libido.
 The problems arise when this conversion becomes excessive.
 Your lifestyle is the primary dial that controls the rate of aromatization.

 A lifestyle focused on reducing body fat through proper nutrition and exercise directly reduces the systemic level of aromatase.
-This can lead to a more favorable testosterone-to-estrogen ratio, often reducing or even eliminating the need for Anastrozole, which simplifies the protocol and avoids potential from excessive estrogen suppression.
+This can lead to a more favorable testosterone-to-estrogen ratio, often reducing or even eliminating the need for Anastrozole, which simplifies the protocol and avoids potential side effects from excessive estrogen suppression.

 Your body fat percentage is a primary determinant of your protocol’s aromatization rate.